thecatalinstan/Criollo/README.md

 ### Installing with CocoaPods

-1. Create the Podfile if you don’t already have one.
+1. Create the `Podfile` if you don’t already have one.
 You can do so by running `pod init` in the folder of the project.
-2. Add Criollo to your Podfile. `pod 'Criollo', '~> 0.4’`
+2. Add Criollo to your `Podfile`. `pod 'Criollo', '~> 0.4’`
 3. Run `pod install`

 Please note that Criollo will download [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) as a dependency.